Springtime is officially here!

 - Peak bloom season is the end of March through mid-April

-Although 2021 may not bring another super bloom or unusually large display of wildflowers as the amount of flowers is dependent on rainfall, there are still poppy fields to visit.
-A quick Google search will reveal multiple places across Southern California, like the Antelope Valley California Poppy Reserve or Chino Hills State park, that may give you a glimpse of the spring time bloom.
+Although 2022 may not bring another super bloom or unusually large display of wildflowers as the amount of flowers is dependent on rainfall, there are still poppy fields to visit.
+A quick Google search will reveal multiple places across Southern California, like the Antelope Valley California Poppy Reserve or Chino Hills State park, that may give you a glimpse of the springtime bloom.
 Remember to check the guidelines ahead of time and practice COVID safety precautions like face coverings and social distancing!

 And finally, why not kick off a new season with a brand new song?
 Listen and sing along with “Sing a Song of Flowers” to learn about spring and the colors it brings!

-The tax season has been officially extended to May 17th.
+The annual springtime responsibility- Taxes are due April 18th!
 Learn all about two very important tax credits, the Earned Income Tax and Young Child Tax Credit, before you file.
 These credits can give eligible families thousands of dollars back.
 Learn how here.